-You’ve decided to choose sanity and made a commitment to tackling workload and caseload in your district.
-You’ve spent time doing your workload analysis, so you know not only the number of kids on a caseload but also what other duties SLPs in your district are doing with their time (hint: not eating bonbons and watching soaps).
-So . . . now what?
+You’ve decided to take the plunge and committed to tackling workload and caseload in your district.
+You’ve spent time doing a workload analysis with your team, so you know not only the number of kids on a caseload but also what other duties SLPs in your district are doing with their time.
+So, now what?

 Caseload weighting.
 That’s what.

-Caseload weighting is a workload balancing method in which certain populations are given more or less weight than others by virtue of the amount of time and energy it takes to work with them.
-In other words, it’s a system that recognizes that Mike’s caseload of 42 kids on the spectrum is quite different from Bridget’s 42 kids with articulation disorders.
-Under this system, the parties involved decide a reasonable “weight” for each 1.0 SLP to carry, and students are then individually weighted and distributed (often each student starts as a 1, and points are added for various factors such as severity and complexity).
-In addition to being popular in school districts, it is a widely used structure across many disciplines, including the judicial, child welfare, and mental health systems.
+Caseload weighting is a workload balancing method in which teams give specific populations more or less weight than others based on the amount of time and energy it takes to work with them.
+In other words, it’s a system that recognizes that Mike’s caseload of 42 autistic kids is quite different from Bridget’s 42 kids with articulation disorders.
+Under this system, the parties involved decide a reasonable “weight” for each 1.0 SLP to carry, and students are then individually weighted.
+Often each student starts as a 1, and teams add points for various factors such as severity and complexity.
+In addition to being popular in school districts, caseload weighting is a widely used structure across many disciplines, including the judicial, child welfare, and mental health systems.

-While caseload weighting has inherent and myriad benefits, it’s isn’t always executed well.
-Personally, I’ve been through this process many times, and I can classify each experience as either good, bad, or downright ugly.
-Believe me, friend, you wanna be in the first category.
+While caseload weighting has inherent and myriad benefits, it isn’t always executed well.
+I’ve been through this process many times, and I can classify each experience as either good, bad, or downright ugly.
+Here are the hallmarks of each:

 - maintain transparency and open lines of communication at all times

 - have mutual trust between SLPs and administrators